Wolfenste1n/ADS_two/README.md

-Algorithms and Data Structures second assignment by Madiyar Kenzhebayev SE-2407 Started by using code in moodle provided by teacher
+# Algorithms and Data Structures second assignment by Madiyar Kenzhebayev SE-2407
+## Started by using code in moodle provided by teacher
+### Tested LinkedList and ArrayList by example

 - `MyArrayList<T>` — custom dynamic array
 - `MyLinkedList<T>` — custom doubly linked list